Qumulo/docs/administrator-guide/qumulo-core/openmetrics-api-specification.md

 ## Accessing Metrics

-The metrics API is available at <code>/v2/metrics/endpoints/default/data</code>.
+The metrics API is available at <code>https://&lt;hostname&gt;:8000/v2/metrics/endpoints/default/data</code>, where <code>hostname</code> is your cluster's hostname or IP address.
-An external system that supports the [OpenMetrics specification](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md) can be set up to point to your cluster's hostname at that path, and can use bearer token authentication to access the endpoint.
+An external system that supports the [OpenMetrics specification](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md) can be set up to point to this URL and can use bearer token authentication to access the endpoint.

 ## Metric Types
 All metrics available in the API belong to one of the three types that the OpenMetrics standard defines.
 Each metric type has a specific set of functionality.
 The following are the three metric types: